GSA/open-gsa-redesign/_apidocs/site-scanning-api.md

 #### Scans

-The scan API has two endpoints:
+The scan API has two endpoints for scan data:
   - `/websites/` returns scan data for all targeted websites.
 This is a paginated endpoint, so to see all the data, you will need to iterate through all the pages.
   - `/websites/[target_url]` returns scan data for a particular website (specified by replacing `[target_url]` with the desired target url.